skoppe/dconf-2022/slides.md

 <div class="shadow bg-gray-100 p-4 m-4 dark:bg-gray-700">
 <mdi-format-quote-open />
-Today, C++ software is increasingly asynchronous and parallel, a trend that is likely to only continue going forward.
-Asynchrony and parallelism appears everywhere, from processor hardware interfaces, to networking, to file I/O, to GUIs, to accelerators. [...]
+Today, C++ <b>software is increasingly asynchronous and parallel</b>, a trend that is likely to only continue going forward. <b>Asynchrony and parallelism appears everywhere, from processor hardware interfaces, to networking, to file I/O, to GUIs, to accelerators.</b> [...]

 While the C++ Standard Library has a rich set of concurrency primitives (std::atomic, std::mutex, std::counting_semaphore, etc) and lower level building blocks (std::thread, etc), **we lack a Standard vocabulary and framework for asynchrony and parallelism** that C++ programmers desperately need. std::async/std::future/std::promise, C++11’s intended exposure for asynchrony, is inefficient, hard to use correctly, and severely lacking in genericity, making it unusable in many contexts. [...]